Akashkattil/DevOps-Projects/Project_1-WordPress Deployment with NFS and MySQL Configuration/Step 1 Configure Web add db server.md

 # Prepare a Web Server
 ## Launch an EC2 instance that will serve as "web server".
 1, Launch an EC2 instance that will serve as "Web Server".
-Create 3 volumes in the same AZ as your Web Server EC2, each of 10 GiB.
-Learn How to Add EBS Volume to an EC2 instance here and Attach all three volumes one by one to your Web Server EC2 instance
+Create 3 volumes in the same AZ as  Web Server EC2, each of 10 GiB.
+Learn How to Add EBS Volume to an EC2 instance here and Attach all three volumes one by one to  Web Server EC2 instance

 2, Open up the Linux terminal to begin configuration.

 3, Use lsblk command to inspect what block devices are attached to the server.
-Notice names of your newly created devices.
+Notice names of  newly created devices.
 All devices in Linux reside in /dev/ directory.
-Inspect it with ls /dev/ and make sure you see all 3 newly created block devices there – their names will likely be xvdf, xvdh, xvdg.
+Inspect it with ls /dev/ and make sure we see all 3 newly created block devices there – their names will likely be xvdf, xvdh, xvdg.

-4, Use df -h command to see all mounts and free space on your server
+4, Use df -h command to see all mounts and free space on  server

 5, Use gdisk utility to create a single partition on each of the 3 disks